potocpav/python-concur/README.md

 On each frame, at most one action can get triggered from an `orr` block.
 Actions from first sub-widgets are prioritized, and any actions from further sub-widgets may get thrown out.
 This is a problem when there are rapidly-firing widgets, such as video playback.
 Move it down the `orr` block to decrease the priority.

 This limitation can be lifted by changing the widgets to return lists of actions instead of only one action.
 It would make the API a bit uglier though, so I am not sold on the idea.
 If you have a better solution, or your use-case necessitates such change, file an issue.

+**Asynchronous computations**

+In other versions of Concur, all widgets are triggered asynchronously.
+This may not be possible in Python, due to a limitation of async generators: they can't `return` a value, they only `yield`.
+Synchronous generators are used instead, which means that all widget code is run in the main thread.
+Any asynchronous code must be explicitly run in a background thread, which is easily achieved by passing a future into the `block` function.
+See the [timers example](examples/timers.py) for details.